Siri-Konda/dock_it_up_siri/iAssgn1/assignment-1/README.md

 ## Setup & Execution Steps

 ### 1. Build Web Image
+(Here, we are trying to build an image with the **tag** (-t), aka name about-duck.)

 Run this inside the project directory:

 ```bash
 docker build -t about-duck .
 ```
-Here, we are trying to build an image with the **tag** (-t), aka name about-duck.
 ---

 ### 2. Run Container
+(-d is used to run the container in the background, site1 is the name of the container (usually a container is stored as a sequence of numbers and letters, eg. 23454944e86e402eb4b39ce0d619e58be4ead7eaef1d8ce63ef745ea25d06587).
+9090:8000 is the port we connect to.)

+Run this:

 ```bash
 docker run -d --name site1 -p 9090:8000 about-duck
 ```
--d is used to run the container in the background, site1 is the name of the container (usually a container is stored as a sequence of numbers and letters, eg. 23454944e86e402eb4b39ce0d619e58be4ead7eaef1d8ce63ef745ea25d06587).
-9090:8000 is the port we connect to.

 ---

 ### 3. Browser Test (optional)